kdanni/development.standard.kdanni.org/docs/meta/README.md

 - **Directory structure** – See [docs/meta/STRUCTURE.md](STRUCTURE.md) for the authoritative description of the repository layout and ownership.

+## Phase 2 Content Development Checklist
+Use this checklist to track progress during Phase 2.

+- [x] Baseline documents exist for guidelines, standards, policies, processes, references, and templates.
+- [x] Category READMEs link to their baseline documents so authors can navigate quickly.
+- [ ] SME owners identified for deep-dive expansions in each directory.
+- [ ] Templates extended to cover review rubrics and communication artifacts.

+## Phase 2 Progress Summary
+- Authored baseline documents for coding conventions, architecture standards, secure release policy, testing workflow, glossary, and reusable templates.
+- Updated category READMEs with curated links so contributors can discover starting points without scanning the directory tree.
+- Shifted roadmap status to “In Progress” for Phase 2 and documented outstanding follow-up work for subject-matter experts.

 ## Phase 1 Completion Checklist
-Use this checklist to confirm the repository is ready to shift to Phase 2.
+Use this checklist to confirm the repository was ready to shift to Phase 2.

 - [x] Root README links to `docs/meta/README.md` and describes the current roadmap focus.
 - [x] `docs/meta/STRUCTURE.md` captures the canonical directory layout and ownership.